Online Session Locator

 Dr. Luciana Debs (Texas State University), Deniz Besiktepe (Purdue University at West Lafayette (PPI)), and Fernando Romero Galvao (University of Massachusetts Amherst)

-2. Comparing University A Green Building Program and LEED Certification: A Case Study with Implications for the Future of Sustainable Construction Education [view paper]
+2. Comparing East Carolina University's Green Building Program and LEED Certification: A Case Study with Implications for the Future of Sustainable Construction Education [view paper]

 Mr. shahrooz Ghorbani (East Carolina University) and Dr. tianjiao zhao (East Carolina University)